goggledefogger/podcast-helper/README.md

    - Download the podcast if it's not already present
    - Transcribe the audio
    - Analyze the transcript to identify specific content segments
-   - Generate output files in the `output/` directory
+   - Generate output files and save them to Firebase storage
    - Create a modified RSS feed with links to the edited content

 ## Output